Update for 2021

 We lost a lot of money, but were able to get a Paycheck Protection Loan, even if it was a too late to save the Savannah Cozy Chapel.
 Our elopement and intimate wedding packages have been very successful in part because I am a good businesswomen, and that includes making financial projections.
 As it became clearer that COVID-19 would have a longer term financial impact on us as potential clients limited travel for the next year, I began crunching numbers and decided that it did not make sense for me to keep the Savannah Cozy Chapel open if we could not socially distance inside.
 I married over 600 couples there since 2016 and it was a sad decision.

 I applied for a Paycheck Protection Program Loan in early April and was approved 28 days later, after I decided that the chapel had to close.
-Our local newspaper, the Savannah Morning News, followed my journey.
+Our local newspaper, the Savannah Morning News, followed my journey and I was on a special segment produced by Stephanie Ruhle at NBC News.
 It was the right decision.
 Luckly, many members of our team were helped by the Pandemic Unemployment Insurance, but the financial impact of losing an entire season will be felt a long time, no matter how good I am at planning.

 The absence of our couples and our work was more emotionally devastating than I expected.
 Being part of the most important day of your lives is a privilege and it is an energy that fulfills me.
 I often felt like my air was being taken from me in April.
 While some businesses were able to be super productive during this time… I found myself dealing with sadness that came in waves, often triggered by the most unexpected thing and unable to move forward on projects.
 Also, while there are many things that I have loved about having my son home, it is hard to not have the space that I am used to.
 I may be a mom, but I am also an only child.